ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Experiments

 \section{Experiments}

 To show the superiority and effectiveness of the proposed ERPoT, both self-recorded datasets and publicly available datasets are used for the evaluation in this section.
-As shown in Fig. \ref{experiment_self}, the experimental environment exemplifies a typical campus setting, characterized by an abundance of architectural structures and lush vegetation.
-On the other hand, publicly available datasets used in this evaluation include the KITTI dataset \cite{Geiger} and the Newer College dataset \cite{Ramezani}, and corresponding environments and platforms are shown in Fig. \ref{experiment_public}.
+As shown in Fig. \ref{Fig_10}, the experimental environment exemplifies a typical campus setting, characterized by an abundance of architectural structures and lush vegetation.
+Moreover, publicly available datasets used in this evaluation include the KITTI dataset \cite{Geiger}, the Newer College dataset \cite{Ramezani}, and the FusionPortable dataset \cite{JJiao}, while corresponding environments and platforms are shown in Fig. \ref{Fig_11}.

-Furthermore, Robot Operating System (ROS) is used for hardware and software implementations, and the codes used for polygon map construction and pose tracking are programmed in C/C++.
-The approach has been benchmarked against the other five approaches.
-During the pose tracking process, it is important to note that estimation of the current pose relies solely on data obtained from the LiDAR sensor.
+Furthermore, the Robot Operating System (ROS) is utilized for both hardware and software implementations.
+The code for constructing the polygon map and performing pose tracking is written in C/C++.
+Experiments are conducted on a computer with specifications detailed in Tab. \ref{table_1} and the system parameters of ERPoT are shown in Tab. \ref{table_2}.
+The approach has been benchmarked against six other methods.
+It is important to note that during the pose tracking process, the estimation of the current pose relies solely on the prior map (including the point cloud map, mesh map, distance field map, and the proposed polygon map) and data obtained from the LiDAR sensor.

 {\ttfamily ALOAM\_MCL}: A-LOAM\footnote{https://github.com/HKUST-Aerial-Robotics/A-LOAM} is an advanced implementation of LOAM \cite{JZhang}, which makes use of Eigen and Ceres Solver to simplify code structure, providing the real-time odometry information in pure LiDAR mode.
 In addition, combined with the point cloud-based Monte Carlo localization\footnote{https://github.com/at-wat/mcl\_3dl} (MCL), we can obtain a probabilistic 6-DOF localization system {ALOAM\_MCL} for mobile robots with only LiDAR sensor.